iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > Self explanatory.<br> :date: __2021-02-27 02:21:00__

 > This app and program is a joke.
 I got tested positive for covid-19 but never received a code to put in the app.
 How is thia app supposed to help when no one even gets a code to enter.
 What a joke.<br> :date: __2021-02-27 02:09:13__

-> It is stupid I deleted it because at the beginning it was great but at the end sooooook dumb.
-Its just I don't know what to do in this app.
-January, 2021 bruh so dumb 🤦 😒 😪<br> :date: __2021-02-26 21:54:35__